andreysobol/zkbugbounty/README.md

 ### State Transition Proof

 All business logic of user function (for example function `transfer`in some pseudoERC20 Token ) will be implemented as ZK circuit.
-For example if user Alice want to send money to user Bob - Alice will generate zk proof which will change state of full system from `state0` to `state1`.
+For example, if user Alice wants to send money to user Bob - Alice will generate zk proof, which will change state of full system from `state0` to `state1`.
 This proof we will call `State Transition Proof`

 ### Hack Proof

-Imagine that some hacker found vulnerability.
-He get on of the historical state of the system `stateX` and apply to this some correct state transitions (when for example Alice send money to Bob and Bob send money to Carrel).
-And prove this state transition using the same circuit which called `State Transition Proof` as is done by regular user Alice.
-And if result of this manipulation goes to `incorrectState`: for example money supply was increased - he can easelly prove it using zk.
-Creteria and rules for inc `incorrectState` should be provided by developers of system and should be part of the `Hack Proof`.
-Also public input `Hack Proof`should be encrypted by contract owner public key.
-That's mean that only contract owner will understand where he have problem
+Imagine that some hacker has found vulnerability.
+He gets historical state of the system `stateX` and applies to it some correct state transitions (for example, transfers: Alice sends money to Bob and Bob sends money to Carrel).
+He then can prove this state transition using the same circuit, which called `State Transition Proof` as is done by regular users Alice and Bob.
+In case result of this manipulation goes to `incorrectState`: for example money supply was increased - he can easelly prove it using zk.
+Criteria and rules for `incorrectState` should be provided by developers of system and should be part of the `Hack Proof`.
+Also public input `Hack Proof` should be encrypted by contract owner's public key.
+That means that only contract owner will understand where is the problem

 ### Smart contract

-We have 2 main smart contract function
+We have 2 main smart contract functions
 - `businessLogic` function for user to work with our pseudoERC20 Token.
-Inside `businessLogic` we have proof verification `State Transition Proof` which user will use for transfer money
+Inside `businessLogic` we have proof verification `State Transition Proof` which user will use for transfering money
 - `proofOfHack` function which give you all bounty eth if you provide correct `Hack Proof`.
 This function will push red button and stop smart contract untill owner will recover it.

 We have few Secondary Functions: